-April 2020 will see legislative changes from HMRC – one of which is an amendment to the Agency Workers Regulations, specifically the introduction of The Agency Workers (Amendment) Regulations 2019.
+April 2020 saw legislative changes from HMRC – one of which was an amendment to the Agency Workers Regulations, specifically the introduction of The Agency Workers (Amendment) Regulations 2019.

 For workers engaging assignments through an agency, the Agency Workers Regulations or AWRs - set out in 2010 (and updated in 2019) were designed to ensure that after a qualifying period, agency workers were entitled to the same pay and working conditions as permanent employees.

 An agency worker, as defined by AWR legislation, is someone who “is supplied by a temporary work agency to work temporarily for and under the supervision and direction of a hirer; and

 (b) has a contract with the temporary work agency which is:

 - (i) a contract of employment with the agency, or

 - (ii) any other contract to perform work and services personally for the agency.”